Do I Sometimes Just Need To Be Alone?

 ROUND ONE – Individual Drawing

-• Each individual has three minutes (by themselves) to –
+• Each individual has three minutes (by themselves) to draw the model (as it is seen)

-• At the bottom of the page write 5-6 words (anything that comes to mind)about what you drew
+• At the bottom of the page write 5-6 words (anything that comes to mind) about what you drew

 ROUND TWO – Group Drawing